Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 So Filhol's paper is not best read as a successful reclassification of signed writing.

 It is better read as a prompt toward semantic-layer tooling, graphical interfaces, and software representation.

+In declared-dependency terms, the semantic and software layers are the solved or directly addressed layers.
+Human writing, written convention, public text operations, pedagogy, and stewardship are not supplied by the proposal itself; they become assumed layers only when the paper is read as a writing-system replacement argument.

 **Layer-level judgment:** Useful but narrow as semantic, software, and synthesis-oriented representation.